 Did you ever stop to think how much food you end up throwing out because of poor meal planning?
 I know that when I did, I was stunned, and realized I must take immediate action.

 Planning pH-balanced, healthy meals that are good for your bones is a lot easier than you might think.
-And when you put today’s 7 tips into action, you’ll not only have bone-healthy meals readily available, you’ll also end up saving money on your grocery bill.
+And when you put today’s seven tips into action, you’ll not only have bone-healthy meals readily available, but you’ll also end up saving money on your grocery bill.

 The trick is to plan ahead so you’ll have everything you need and to reduce waste.
 Then you can use the extra savings to splurge on organic foods you might not currently buy because they’re more expensive than conventional (or anything else you might want but were hesitant to spend on it).

 Plus with the 80% alkalizing, 20% acidifying nutritional plan, as described in the Osteoporosis Reversal Program, you’ll end up eating far less animal protein, which is typically the most expensive food.

 So today I’m happy to share with you 7 simple tips I’ve been successfully applying.